 But, why there is not enough energy supply?

-This is all happening as coal, the fuel of choice for a majority of China’s power generation remains in short supply.
-The government had limited imports to support domestic miners and imposed a regulation to reduce carbon emissions.
+This is all happening as coal, the fuel of choice for most of China’s power generation, remains in short supply.
+The government had limited imports to support domestic miners and imposed regulations to reduce carbon emissions.

-What regions are facing challenges amid power shortage?
+What regions are facing challenges amid power shortages?

-In Guangdong province, China’s industrial heartland, frozen power lines, and equipment have been causing brief outages that have resulted in power supplies being cut to industrial and commercial customers, and therefore cut in production outputs.
+In Guangdong province, China’s industrial heartland, frozen power lines, and equipment have been causing brief outages, resulting in power supplies being cut to industrial and commercial customers and, therefore, cutting production outputs.

-In Zhejiang province, some local governments have ordered factories to shot for few days a week, and some owners surreptitiously turned to diesel generators to continue production and meet export contracts.
+In Zhejiang province, some local governments have ordered factories to shut down production a few days a week.

-If your suppliers happen to be from any of these regions, you should contact them as soon as possible and get updated.
+If your suppliers are from any of these regions, you should ask for updates as soon as possible.

-Keep in mind that this does not apply to every single Chinese supplier, there are suppliers that are luckily not affected by this situation and therefore will have short holidays, however, you must be aware that the majority of domestic logistics companies and post offices will be off duty during the holiday period and this will also influence leading times and product prices, the main point is to be prepared and have an action plan for the holiday.
+Keep in mind that this does not apply to every Chinese supplier; some suppliers are luckily not affected by this situation and, therefore, will have short holidays.
+However, you must be aware that most domestic logistics companies and post offices will be off duty during the holiday period, influencing lead times and product prices.
+The main point is to be prepared and have an action plan for the holiday.

 Which niches will be affected by the Chinese New Year holiday?

-If you do dropshipping from China, then you know that almost all the niches will be affected in the Chinese New Year for the simple fact that delivery times will be a bit longer than usual because domestic and international post offices and logistics companies based in China will reduce their working staff during the holiday, however, the most affected niches are the lingerie niche, the presents niche, custom, and generic jewelry niche, and other niches that are winners during Valentine’s day, so if you are planning to sell any of these, you must consult with your suppliers as soon as possible and start making an action plan.
+If you do dropship from China, then you know that almost all the niches will be affected in the Chinese New Year for the simple fact that delivery times will be a bit longer than usual because domestic and international post offices and logistics companies based in China will reduce their working staff during the holiday.
+However, the most affected niches are the lingerie niche, the gifts niche, customized and generic jewelry niche, and other niches that are winners during Valentine’s day, so if you are planning to sell any of these, you must consult with your suppliers as soon as possible and start making an action plan.

-Should I close my store during Chinese New Year?
+Should I close my store during the Chinese New Year?

-Definitely not, you should even consider closing your store a mistake.
-We know that a lot of people in Dropshipping Facebook groups are dramatizing and exaggerating the delivery delays in the new year and the current situation is not as good as it could be, but honestly, closing your store will make you lose the progress you have achieved so far, scare your current customers and deprive you of taking the advantage that a lot of dropshippers are afraid to take (maybe because they do not what to do).
-So instead of thinking about closing your store, you better pay attention to the following 9 actions you should take to smoothly run your dropshipping business during Chinese New Year 2021, and get yourself ready to make the money others are afraid to make during this holiday.
+Definitely not; you should even consider closing your store a mistake.
+We know that many people in Dropshipping Facebook groups are dramatizing and exaggerating the delivery delays in the new year.
+Closing your store will make you lose the progress you have achieved so far, scare your current customers and deprive you of taking the advantage that many dropshippers are afraid to take (maybe because they do not know what to do).
+So instead of thinking about closing your store, you better pay attention to the following 9 actions you should take to smoothly run your dropshipping business during Chinese New Year 2022 and get yourself ready to make the money others are afraid to make during this holiday.